What is the Parkinson Association of the Carolinas?

-- We maintain a website and distribute an electronic monthly newsletter in addition to a printed newsletter three times a year, which include educational items about the Disease, community resources, support group meetings, and a variety of other topics.
+- We maintain a website and distribute an electronic monthly newsletter which includes educational items about the Disease, community resources, fundraisers and events, support group meetings, and a variety of other topics.

-- We offer a toll-free resource line, answered by a Program Assistant, for individuals seeking information about Parkinson’s disease and details about resources in their area.
+- We offer a toll-free resource line, answered by a Program Coordinator, for individuals seeking information about Parkinson’s disease and details about resources in their area.

 - We create and strengthen opportunities for a peer-to-peer support network for patients and care partners to give and receive emotional and practical support to others who are in the same situation.

-- We assist over 70 support group leaders throughout North and South Carolina to design and facilitate meetings that are in-line with the needs of those who participate.
+- We assist over 80 support group leaders throughout North and South Carolina with resources and information on speakers that are in-line with the needs of those who participate.

 - We maintain a speakers bureau of individuals and organizations who are willing to speak to patients, care partners or large support groups about the challenges that patients encounter during their journey with the Disease.